nodar-chkuaselidze/jok-tests/c/bench/README.md

   - We could write custom malloc for the project ?
   - Create API that will receive many i32 args instead of PTRs making this malloc free.
+  - We can create custom section in memory to store temproray data, because we know it will be in sync ? (but not sure about cache/miss, and resulting native code performance)

 ### Notes